 Figure 16.
-Sample C copy book (Part 2 of 2)
+Sample C copy book

 Language and environment considerations

 This section describes various language and environment considerations that you should keep in mind when writing a CICSPlex SM API program.
 Note that all of the usual language considerations that apply to the various environments (CICS, MVS batch, TSO, and NetView) also apply to CICSPlex SM programs written to run in those environments.